-Welcome to road.cc's beginner's guide to cyclocross.
+Welcome to the road.cc beginner's guide to cyclocross.
 Read on for our top tips on what it is, where to do it and what kind of bike and kit you'll need to get started.

 Cyclocross is fun involving varying degrees of mud and pain.
 It can look a bit daunting if you've never tried it, but once you give it a go you'll be hooked.
 Cyclocross is a great way to hone your riding skills and keep fit over the winter and it's a brilliant excuse to treat yourself to a new bike.
 Here's our guide to getting started, focusing on the basic kit you'll need and what to do with it.